10k vs. 14k. vs. 18k vs. 24k Gold: Which is Best?

-Everyone loves a good piece of gold jewelry, but not everyone can tell the difference among different types of gold.
+Everyone loves a good piece of gold jewelry, but not everyone can tell the difference among different types of gold – or if their gold is even real.
 People usually associate look with quality.
 However, certain differentiating factors can indicate the quality, strengths, and weaknesses when it comes to gold.
 Whether you plan on selling your gold, buying gold, or accessorizing with gold items, use the following guide to help you compare 10 karat (10k), 14 karat (14k), 18 karat (18k), and 24 karat (24k) gold.

 What Is a Karat?